West Virginia is starting to reopen. Here's what the state's plan looks like

-WEST VIRGINIA, USA — While West Virginia was the last state to see a coronavirus case within its borders, it is one of the first states to start reopening businesses and industries forced to close amid the COVID-19 coronavirus.
+CHARLESTON, W.Va. — West Virginia is one of the first states to start reopening businesses and industries forced to close amid the COVID-19 coronavirus.

-West Virginia is currently in Week 2 of its reopening planed that has been named "West Virginia Strong — The Comeback."
+The state is currently in Week 2 of its reopening dubbed "West Virginia Strong — The Comeback."

 Under Week 2 of the plan, Republican Gov. Jim Justice on Monday allowed the reopening of small businesses, barber shops, nail salons, plus church and funeral services.